 Taking time to reply to emails is not always easy by any stretch, particularly when dealing with the many details of running a business.
 To help by yourself sometimes, it may be worth setting up a friendly automatic response, as there are many great templates to help inspire you online.

-There is such a vast number of apps available, knowing where to start looking, or what to start looking for can seem overwhelming.
+There is such a vast number of apps available, that knowing where to start looking, or what to start looking for can seem overwhelming.

 There are many options to help you work on organization, so it may be worth thinking about which areas of your business need some work, as there will likely be an app to suit your individual situation.